52binge/52binge.blog.source/about/index.md

 <a class="article-myself" href="/"> Blair Chan</a> 90s, a program engineer, a GTD practitioner, live in Hangzhou, China.

-<a class="article-myself" href="/tweet"> Libin Chan</a> focus on Python、NLP、DeepLearning and other fields.
+<a class="article-myself" href="https://instagram.com/blair101v/"> Blair Chan</a> focus on Python、NLP、DeepLearning and other fields.

 <!--<a class="article-myself" href="/">  Libin Chan</a>-->
 <!-- <img src="/images/tech-logos/2016-10-03-6.png" width="250"  style="margin-left:100px;" /img> -->